 - find your CV

 - give your CV a polish (check out the Confident Conversations episode with CV Expert Orla Cahill for the secrets of a successful CV);

 - get clear on the type of company or industry you want to work for;

 - identify your transferable skills if you are thinking of a sideways move;

 - write down a list of your achievements and responsibilities in your current role;

-- make a Hell Yes, Hell No list (one of the exercises we do at my Career Confidence masterclass)
+- make a Hell Yes, Hell No list (one of the exercises I regularly do with clients)

-- or get your LinkedIn profile all spick and span (as it happens, I have something fabulous to help you with this because my super popular 10 Day LinkedIn Challenge starts again soon).
+- or get your LinkedIn profile all spick and span (as it happens, I have something fabulous to help you with this – my super popular LinkedIn Kickstart starts again soon).